 (iii) Any individual who will be providing early intervention services should attend the development meeting when appropriate to the specific and individual needs of the child.

-(iv) Using form HEA 8039 (effective July 1, 2012), the child's service coordinator shall mail, deliver, email or otherwise provide written notification of the initial IFSP meeting to meeting participants in advance of the meeting.
+(iv) Using form HEA 8039 , the child's service coordinator shall mail, deliver, email or otherwise provide written notification of the initial IFSP meeting to meeting participants in advance of the meeting.

-(b) Periodic reviews of the IFSP shall occur every one hundred eighty calendar days, more frequently when the family requests such a review; or within forty-five calendar days of program referral for any child who transfers early intervention service coordination contractors within Ohio.
+(b) Periodic reviews of the IFSP shall occur every one hundred eighty calendar days, more frequently when conditions warrant it; the family or service provider requests such a review; or within forty-five calendar days of program referral for any child who transfers early intervention service coordination contractors within Ohio.